-Director: Professor Nordschow

-Medical Director: Assistant Professor Clark

-Program Director: To be appointed Assistant Professor Crabtree
+Director: Professor Nordschow Medical Director: Associate Professor Glant Program Director: Associate Professor Wall Assistant Professor Crabtree

-Cytotechnology is a medical laboratory specialty in which microscopic studies of exfoliated, abraded, and aspirated cells from the human body are performed.
+Cytotechnology is a medical laboratory specialty in which microscopic study of exfoliated, abraded, and aspirated cells from the human body is performed.
 The cytotechnologist studies cell samples from various body sites to detect cellular changes indicative of cancer.
 In providing a means of early detection, cytology makes possible the early diagnosis of cancer, thus increasing the chances of a cure.
 Cytology also serves as a prognostic tool during the course of cancer treatment programs.
-It aids in establishing the diagnosis of endocrine
+It aids in establishing the diagnosis of endocrine disorders and in the detection of some pathogenic microorganisms and other benign disease processes.